cavo789/blog/blog/2023/12/21/quarto-revealjs-tips/index.md

 :::

 ::: notes
-On the left side, you've ... and, on the right side, the first image is ....
+On the left side, you have ... and, on the right side, the first image is ....

 The second image has been ...
 :::